-On the other hand, VEE virus variants I-AB and I-C are responsible for the epizootic cycle and cause outbreaks of encephalitis in horses in countries in South America (Venezuela, Colombia, Ecuador, and Peru), Mexico, and Texas.
-They are transmitted from horses to humans through the bites of mosquitoes, Aedes taeniorhynchus and Psorophora spp., causing a neuroinvasive form of VEE infection.
-In contrast to other arbovirus infections in humans, viremia in humans is thought to be sufficient enough to infect mosquitoes and maintain the epizootic cycle.
+VEE virus variants I-AB and I-C are responsible for the epizootic cycle and cause outbreaks of encephalitis in horses in countries in South America (Venezuela, Colombia, Ecuador, and Peru), Mexico, and the US state of Texas.
+These variants are transmitted from horses to humans through the bites of mosquitoes, Aedes taeniorhynchus and Psorophora spp, causing a neuroinvasive form of VEE infection.
+In contrast to other arbovirus infections in humans, viremia in humans is thought to be sufficient to infect mosquitoes and maintain the epizootic cycle.
 Direct transmission between horses, horse-to-human transmission, and human-to-human transmission have not been confirmed.
 However, transmission via aerosols among laboratory personnel has been reported and poses an occupational risk to laboratory workers; aerosol transmission is also regarded as a potential biowarfare weapon.

 A92.2 – Venezuelan equine fever

 417702007 – Disorder due to Venezuelan equine encephalitis virus

 - West Nile virus (WNV) encephalitis (see WNV, viral encephalitides) – The most common arboviral infection in the United States, with widespread distribution in the continental United States.
 Most cases occur in late summer through fall.
 Neuroinvasive WNV can present as encephalitis, meningitis, flaccid paralysis, or a mixed pattern.